asmaparveen47/Investment-Analysis-/README.md

-# Investment-Analysis-
-Task 1
+# Investment-Analysis-Task 1
-hello everyone i am excited to share my 1st task as a part of Internship at Cognifiz technologies .
+Hello everyone i am excited to share my 1st task as a part of Internship at Cognifiz technologies .

 Objective: Understand and summarize key statistics in the dataset.